hakyimlab/ukbrest/README.md

 ```

 Then use the ukbREST Docker image to load your phenotype data into the PostgreSQL database.
-Here we are loading your CSV/HTML main datasets, but keep in mind that you can also load Sample-QC
+Here we are only loading your CSV/HTML main datasets, but keep in mind that you can also load **Sample-QC**
-or relatedness data, which is provided separately in UK Biobank.
+or **relatedness data**, which is provided separately in UK Biobank.
 This is covered in
 [the wiki](https://github.com/hakyimlab/ukbrest/wiki/Load-real-UK-Biobank-data).

 In the command below, replace the bold text with the full path of both your phenotype and genotype folder,